Bakenranef

 Bakenranef, known by the ancient Greeks as Bocchoris (Ancient Greek: Βόκχωρις, Bókkhōris; Latin: Bocchoris) or Bochchoris (Βόχχωρις, Bókhkhōris; Latin: Bochchoris) was briefly a king of the 24th Dynasty of Egypt.
 Based at Sais in the western Delta, he ruled Lower Egypt from c.
-725 to 720 BC.
+718 to 713 BC.
 Though the Ptolemaic period Egyptian historian Manetho considers him the sole member of the 24th Dynasty, modern scholars include his father Tefnakht in that dynasty.
 Although Sextus Julius Africanus quotes Manetho as stating that "Bocchoris" ruled for six years, some modern scholars again differ and assign him a shorter reign of only five years, based on evidence from an Apis Bull burial stela.
 It establishes that Bakenranef's reign ended only at the start of his 6th regnal year which, under the Egyptian dating system, means he had a reign of 5 full years.
 Bakenranef's prenomen or royal name, Wahkare, means "Constant is the Spirit of Re" in Egyptian.

 Literary sources

 Manetho is the source for two events from Bakenranef's reign.
-The first is the story that a lamb uttered the prophecy that Egypt would be conquered by the Assyrians, a story later repeated by such classical authors as Claudius Aelianus (De Natura Animalis 12.3).
-The second was that Bakenranef was captured by Shebitqo, a king of the 25th Dynasty, who executed Bakenrenef by having him burned alive.
-A Kushite king, Shebitqo extended his rule over the whole of Egypt, which had been split since the 21st Dynasty.
+The first is the story that a lamb uttered the prophecy that Egypt would be conquered by the Assyrians, the story of a lamb was repeated by Claudius Aelianus, however he goes into detail describing the creature as having been born with eight feet, two tails, two heads and four horns.
+The second was that Bakenranef was captured by Shebitku, a king of the 25th Dynasty, who executed Bakenrenef by having him burned alive.
+A Kushite king, Shebitku extended his rule over the whole of Egypt, which had been split since the 21st Dynasty.

 Diodorus Siculus, writing about three centuries after Manetho, adds some different details.
-Diodorus states that although Bakenranef was "contemptible in appearance", he was wiser than his predecessors (1.65).
+Diodorus states that although Bakenranef was "contemptible in appearance", he was wiser than all prior kings of Egypt..
 The Egyptians attributed to him a law concerning contracts, which provided for a way to discharge debts where no bond was signed; it was observed down to Diodorus' time (1.79).
 For this, and other acts, Diodorus included "Bocchoris" as one of the six most important lawgivers of ancient Egypt.
 For a minor kinglet briefly in control of the Nile Delta, this is an unexpectedly prominent ranking: "He was a surprising choice," Robin Lane Fox observes, "Perhaps some Greeks, unknown to us, had had close dealings with him; from his reign we have scarab-seals bearing his Egyptian name, one of which found its way into a contemporary Greek grave on Ischia up near the Bay of Naples."
 Ischia was the earliest of eighth-century BC Greek colonies in Italy.